 (1) To consider the WIS 2.0 in their future technical and financial plans to ensure its implementation according to the “WMO Information System 2.0 implementation plan update” in the annex;

 (2) To support WIS 2.0 implementation through secondments and additional funding to the WIS Trust Fund.

+Requests the Secretary General to publish guidance and organize training with the support of the Regional Training Centres and the Global Information System Centres to facilitate Members who will encounter difficulties in the ownership and implementation of WIS 2.0.
+[Mr. Konate]

 _______________